finbourne/lusid-sdk-csharp/sdk/docs/SchemasApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SchemasApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SchemasApi>();
             var sortBy = new List<string>?(); // List<string>? | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var limit = 56;  // int? | Optional.
 When paginating, limit the number of returned results to this many. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfValueType result = apiInstance.GetValueTypes(sortBy, limit, opts: opts);

                 // [EARLY ACCESS] GetValueTypes: Get value types ResourceListOfValueType result = apiInstance.GetValueTypes(sortBy, limit);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));